shyampurk/kitchen-tracker/BuildAndInstall.md

 1. Before proceeding with the software installation, make sure to disable driver signing check on Windows 7 to allow third party drivers ( non Microsoft) to be installed.
 This option is available as part of advanced boot option which can be brought up during windows 7 boot time by pressing F8 key ( Shift Key for Windows 8)
 2. Disable Automatic Driver Installation on Windows OS.
 The automatic download and installation of device drivers can prevent proper installation of the LinkIt ONE USB COM port driver on Windows 7 machines.
 If you’ve already disabled the automatic installation of device drivers, you can skip this step, otherwise:

-	- Open Control Panel and search for and open Change device installation settings.
+	- Open Control Panel and search for and open "Change Device Installation Settings" dialog box.
-	- In Device Installation Settings select "No, let me choose what to do" option, then click "Never install driver software from Windows Update".
+	- In the dialog box, select "No, let me choose what to do" option, then click "Never install driver software from Windows Update" option.
-	- Also make sure to uncheck "Automatically get the device application and information provided by your device manufacturer".
+	- Also if visible under Windows 7/8/10, make sure to uncheck "Automatically get the device application and information provided by your device manufacturer" option.
-	- Click "Save Changes" and exit the control panel.
+	- Click "Save Changes" to save the settings and exit the "Change Device Installation Settings" dialog box and the control panel.

 ###Install Arduino IDE & Drivers